JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 ## Acknowledgments

-*) As mentioned, if the user don't feel confortable using python tools, it is possible to run everything manually using the main.c in the "maincode" directory or inserting "#" in the python line(s) in the script.
+*) As mentioned, if the user don't feel confortable using python tools, it is possible to run everything manually using the main.c in the "maincode" directory or inserting "#" in the python line(s) in the run.sh script.

-**)pay attention to the name of output files in the script and in the python codes "results/directory", have to be the same to work fine.
+**)pay attention to the name of output files in the script and in the python codes "results/directory", have to be the same to plot work fine.

-Author: João Victor M. Barboza
+Authors: Aquino L. Espíndola, João Victor M. Barboza & Matheus de Moraes Gonçalves Correia

 Date: June, 2020

-"Messers Moony, Wormtail, Padfoot and Prongs Purveyors of Aids to magical Mischief-Makers are proud to present..."